-- Obtain and fill out forms GV-100, CLETS-001, GV-109, and GV-110.
-Forms may be obtained online at www.courts.ca.gov or may be available in person at your local Superior or Civil courthouse.
-In most cases, a filing fee will be required.
-If you cannot afford this fee, ask the court clerk how to apply for a fee waiver (Form FW-001).
+- Obtain and fill out forms GV-110, GV-109, CLETS-001, and GV-100 (used for the full one-year GVRO).
+Forms may be obtained online at www.courts.ca.gov/33683 or may be available in person at your local Superior or Civil courthouse.

 - Have your forms reviewed at the court self-help center or by a lawyer.